-Is Cuffing Season Real?
-Here's How You Can Find A Bae To Cuddle With This Year
+Yes, Cuffing Season Is A Real Thing & Here's How You Can Find A Bae For Real This Year

 I know, I know.
 It's like just yesterday it was summer, and BOOM, now Halloween is over, and our local grocery stores are fully stocked with Pillsbury Holiday Edition Thanksgiving cookies.
 Where in the WORLD did all the time go?
 Now that Halloween has come to a close, we have to welcome the most dreaded time of all: cuffing season.
 As much as we'd like to chalk it up to being some sort of dumb internet fad, the fact of the matter remains that cuffing season is real.
 As soon as it starts to get cold, people have an uncanny ability to start finding people to get warm with.